TiagoMAB/DS-19-20/demo/README.md

 ----

 ### 4.5.
-Connecting to different server during spotter execution
+Fault tolerance with spot and trace commands

 * With a server terminal, in folder A41-Sauron, navigate to folder silo-server and run the server with instance number 1: